How to properly taste whisky

 3. Development: Does it change in the glass/mouth?

-5. Value for money: Is it worth the money?
+5. Value for money: Is it worth its price?

 • ⭐ (50-59 points): Below average